mbarzegary/mbarzegary.github.io/usefulbooks.md

 * [Introduction to Computational Science and Engineering](https://www.youtube.com/playlist?list=PLF706B428FB7BD52C): A comprehensive course to obtain a deep insight into Computational Engineering.
 Although it is relatively long and time-consuming to watch, but you might be interested in some specific topics ([lecture list](https://ocw.mit.edu/courses/mathematics/18-085-computational-science-and-engineering-i-fall-2008/video-lectures/)).

-## Programming Languages
+## Scientific Programming

 * [A Very Basic Intro to Scientific Python](http://hplgit.github.io/bumpy/doc/web/index.html): Includes two short booklets on the overview of Python 2 syntax and a physics example implemented in Python.

 * [How to Think Like a Computer Scientist, Learning with Python 3](http://openbookproject.net/thinkcs/python/english3e): A great book to learn every aspect of Python programming language.